geoschem/HEMCO/docs/source/user-guide/compiling.rst

    The :literal:`.` argument is important.
 It is the path to your build directory which is :literal:`.` here.

-HEMCO has no required build settings.
+:program:`HEMCO` has no required build settings.
 You can find the complete list of :ref:`HEMCO's build settings here <hemco_build_options>`.
-The most frequently used build setting is :literal:`RUNDIR` which lets you specify one or more run directories where CMake will install HEMCO.
+The most frequently used build setting is :literal:`RUNDIR` which lets you specify one or more run directories where CMake will install :program:`HEMCO`.
 Here, "install" refers to copying the compiled executable, and some supplemental files with build settings, to your run directories.

 .. note::

-   You can even update build settings after you compile HEMCO.
+   You can even update build settings after you compile :program:`HEMCO`.
 Simply rerun :program:`make` and (optionally) :program:`make install`, and the build system will automatically figure out what needs to be recompiled.